Does Nitrogen Tire Inflation Improve Mileage & Save Money?

 Conclusion on Nitrogen Tire Inflation Cost Savings

 Nitrogen tire inflation likely does have some benefit over standard air inflation, but no evidence points towards it being significant.
 The cost savings is virtually nothing if you are maintaining proper tire psi, regardless of what they are filled with.
 The bottom line is that instead of worrying what you are filling your tires with, you should worry about them being filled up to recommended psi levels.
-For more on how to do that, check out my post on how to inflate your tires properly.
+For more on how to do that, check out my post on how to inflate your tires properly and how to get free air for your tires.

 Properly filled nitrogen tires should have no added benefit over equally properly filled regular air tires.